ndjordjevic/llm-engineering/SETUP-PC.md

 2. **Set up the environment:**

 - Open **Anaconda Prompt** (search for it in the Start menu)
 - Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
-Do a `dir` and check you can see subdirectories for each week of the course.
+Do a `dir` and check you can see subdirectories for each project area.
 - Create the environment: `conda env create -f environment.yml`
 - Wait for a few minutes for all packages to be installed - in some cases, this can literally take 20-30 minutes if you've not used Anaconda before, and even longer depending on your internet connection.
 Important stuff is happening!
 If this runs for more than 1 hour 15 mins, or gives you other problems, please go to Part 2B instead.
 - You have now built an isolated, dedicated AI environment for engineering LLMs, running vector datastores, and so much more!
 You now need to **activate** it using this command: `conda activate llms`